codemaker2015/android-coding-standards/README.md

 #### Branching
 Follow a branching plan to track different lines of development, avoid merge conflicts, prevent overwriting of existing changes, and avoid lost updates.

-### Review
+#### Review

-Test and review before you commit to make sure your code works as expected and doesn’t conflict with other changes made by other developer
+Test and review before you commit to make sure your code works as expected and doesn’t conflict with other changes made by other developer.

 #### Comments